Third Anglo-Afghan War: British and Indian forces

 Machine guns, at least on the Khyber front, were old .303 Maxims.
-The British gained a command and control advantage with their use of motor transport and wireless communications, while armored cars and RAF detachments increased their firepower and reach, the latter being demonstrated to the Afghans by a bombing raid on Kabul itself.
+The British gained a command and control advantage with their use of motor transport and wireless communications, while armoured cars and RAF detachments increased their firepower and reach, the latter being demonstrated to the Afghans by a bombing raid on Kabul itself.
 They could also direct the fire of the 60-pounders.
 The RAF squadrons involved were No. 31 Squadron and No. 114 Squadron.

 The main problem for the British was discontent among their soldiers.
 The troops in India were no longer as uncritical as they had been when considering what they were being asked to do.
 Like other units of the British Army, many of the troops considered the war over and looked forward to being demobilised.
 The Indian Army had been heavily committed to the First World War and had suffered a large number of casualties.
 (Note: The Indian Army sent over a million men overseas, and suffered approximately 115,000 casualties, see First World War casualties.)
 Many of its units still had not returned from overseas, and those that had had begun the process of demobilisation.
 As such, many regiments had lost almost all of their most experienced men.
 Likewise, the British Army in India had been gutted.
 Prior to 1914 there had been 61 British regiments (Note: The term regiments in this case is used to describe infantry battalions, or cavalry regiments.) serving in India.
 However, of these, all but ten (two cavalry and eight infantry) had been withdrawn in order to fight in Europe or the Middle East.
 In their place, units of the Territorial Force (TF), part-time soldiers usually only intended for home defence but who had volunteered for overseas service, had been sent in order to release regular units for the fighting in France.
 (Note: The order of battle shows, however, that of the 13 British infantry battalions nine were regular, although they had many men who had only volunteered for the First World War.
 One of the TF battalions had previously been engaged in operations in Waziristan in 1917.)
 After four years of mundane garrison duty, away from their families and disaffected, most of these men were really only interested in demobilisation and returning to Britain to get on with their lives.
 They were in no way prepared for a hard-fought campaign on the Indian frontier.